 The Division of Science Policy is the ASPE lead on public health and biomedical science issues and initiatives, including programmatic and policy areas that involve complex or rapidly evolving science and technology.
 The Division provides technical assistance on regulatory impact analysis development to HHS agencies and offices.

 The Division of Public Health Services (PHS) is responsible for public health services programs and policies.
 PHS works with Departmental components, particularly those that fund the provision of direct care to vulnerable populations, including primary care, clinical preventive services, and related support services.
 These include the Health Res

 The Division of Health Care Quality and Outcomes (HQO) is responsible for analysis, coordination, research, and evaluation of policies related to health care quality and outcomes.
 HQO’s responsibilities include long-range planning, data development and analysis, program oversight, analysis of regulations and legislation, review and conduct of

 The Division of Health Care Financing Policy (HFP) is responsible for research, policy analysis and evaluation of HHS’s health financing programs, primarily Medicare, and policies affecting health care financing, delivery system reform and health care costs.
 Relevant topic areas include:

-The Division of Health Care Access and Coverage (HAC) is responsible for issues relevant to the new Health Insurance Marketplaces, the Medicaid and CHIP programs, and private health insurance reforms.
-A primary focus is access to care via public or private health insurance coverage for low-income and uninsured individuals and families.
-HAC provi
+The Division of Health Care Access and Coverage (HAC) is responsible for issues relevant to the Health Insurance Exchanges, the Medicaid and CHIP programs, and private health insurance reforms.
+A primary focus is affordable access to health care services via public or private health insurance coverage for a variety of population groups.
+HAC prov

 This compendium is published by the Division of Children and Youth Policy within the Office of the Assistant Secretary for Planning and Evaluation.
 It summarizes the results of the Division’s research projects from 1986 through the present and highlights future plans.
 The role of research within the Division is to produce information on the orga